 Yakusoku no Neverland Season 2 release date

-CloverWorks (a subsidiary of Aniplex) and A-1 Pictures have officially confirmed that The Promised Neverland Season 2 release date will be in 2020.
-Although the production of a sequel was announced, the exact premiere time frame has not yet been announced.
+CloverWorks (a subsidiary of Aniplex) and A-1 Pictures have officially confirmed that The Promised Neverland Season 2 release date will be in October 2020, the winter 2020 anime season.
+Although the time frame of the sequel was announced, the exact premiere date has not yet been announced.

-Once the news is officially confirmed this article will be updated with the relevant information.
-In the meantime, it’s possible to speculate about when the Yakusoku no Neverland Season 2 premiere date will occur in the future.
+Once the news is officially confirmed this article will be updated with the relevant information concerning the Yakusoku no Neverland Season 2 premiere date.

 Yonkou Productions (who often receives insider information) has been discussing the TPN Season 2 announcement and other anime fans have speculated on when production might start.